JuniperGamer/uboat/README.md

 # uboat
 A multi-language system that forces letters to output as numbers giving encryption, security and readability.

+#uboat Beta News
+Uboat has Beta releases available!
+This section is updated often to reflect the current state.
+Current Version: 1.0.2-2

+To download the beta, head into the "Releases" section.

 # Features
 Uboat is a JavaScript library that provides a simple and fun way to encrypt and decrypt text using a modified version of the Morse code.
 It replaces the dots and dashes of Morse code with a unique set of numbers that represent each letter of the alphabet, making it a more secure way to encrypt text.